jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 ## Spotlight Diagnostic Server requirements

-### Processes
+### CPU and RAM
 Two processes make up the Diagnostic Server:

 * Diagnostic Server - a Java based application.
 Consumes memory as configured in its JVM settings.
 * Out-Of-Process collector - C# based application.
 Consumes available host memory.

-The following tables describe the number of connections that can be configured for a single Diagnostic Server based on the host's resources (CPU and RAM).
+Use the following tables to determine the number of connections that can be configured for a single Diagnostic Server based on the host's resources (CPU and RAM).

 *For an average load on the monitored instances*